docgradelms/docgradelms/README.md

-This is a depo account for hosting data for a project im working on.
+This is a demo account for hosting data for a project im working on.

 <!---
 gocgradelms/gocgradelms is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.